Home

 All about Epidosite and Anorthosite Properties

 Know all about Epidosite and Anorthosite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Epidosite and Anorthosite belong to Igneous Rocks.Texture of Epidosite is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Anorthosite is Foliated, Glassy.
 Epidosite appears Dull and Soft and Anorthosite appears Layered, Banded, Veined and Shiny.
-The luster of Epidosite is not available while that of Anorthosite is pearly to subvitreous.
+The luster of Epidosite is while that of Anorthosite is pearly to subvitreous.
 Epidosite is available in black, brown, light to dark grey colors whereas Anorthosite is available in black, bluish - grey, brown, green, grey, light greenish grey, pink, white colors.
 The commercial uses of Epidosite are commemorative tablets, creating artwork and that of Anorthosite are creating artwork, curling.

 Compare Igneous Rocks